hannobraun/playground/2025-08-02_language-design/README.md

   fun => add_two
 ```

 This is the first example where we do something new, but don't require a new feature to do it.
-We just combine things that we already have; blocks, functions, and assignments; and we get a function with named parameters.
+We just combine things that we already have; blocks, functions, and bindings; and we get a function with named parameters.

 Strictly speaking, the parameter is still implicit.
-Only instead of the `+` consuming more than the function itself provides, we have an assignment that consumes something that the caller needs to supply.
+Only instead of the `+` consuming more than the function itself provides, we have a binding that consumes something that the caller needs to supply.

-And by putting such an assignment first in a block, we can make the requirements of that block very explicit.
+And by putting such a binding first in a block, we can make the requirements of that block very explicit.

 This demonstrates a very important design principle: A minimal set of orthogonal features, that can be combined in interesting ways to build up more interesting things.